MikkelVembye/POMADE/README.md

 <!-- badges: end -->

-The POMADE package provides functions for conducting power analysis for tests based on the correlated-hierarchical effects (CHE), multi-level meta-analysis (MLMA), and correlated-effects (CE) models for meta-analysis of dependent effect sizes, with the possibility to vary assumptions about the variance estimation and the estimation of the degrees of freedom.
+The POMADE package provides functions for conducting power analysis for tests based on the correlated-hierarchical effects (CHE; Pustejovsky & Tipton, 2021), multi-level meta-analysis (MLMA; Van den Noortgate et al., 2013), and correlated-effects (CE; Hedges et al., 2010) models for meta-analysis of dependent effect sizes, with the possibility to vary assumptions about the variance estimation and the estimation of the degrees of freedom.
 These approximations aim to replace Hedges &